Flying-Saga/BB_ReferEarnBot/README.md

 - Clean, Modular Code: Easily maintainable with well-structured logic.
 - User-Friendly Interface: Clear buttons and concise messages for easy navigation.
 - Fully Configurable: All key settings can be adjusted via the bot panel or website admin-panel.
+- Well-Commented Code: Simple and easy-to-understand comments throughout the code to help users follow along effortlessly.
+- Meaningful Variable & Function Names: Variables and functions have clear, meaningful, and simple names to enhance readability.
+- Simplicity & Clarity: The code is written in a straightforward and easy-to-understand manner, making it accessible even for beginners.

 ---